globus-labs/proxima/examples/molecule-sampling/README.md

 Ways to control how often the LFA is used:
 1. _Increasing the temperature_: (Indirect) Will cause perturbations to be accepted more often, leading to a greater drift in the molecule position.
+1. _Increasing the perturbation size_: Use the ``--perturb`` flag to increase the amount the structure is changed at each step.
+Default is 0.01

 Logan intends the ability to add in control over the number of threads used by Psi4 as a simple way to control the runtime of the energy step.